mbadolato/iTerm2-Color-Schemes/README.md

 The DuoTone Dark theme was created by [chibicode](http://chibicode.com) based on [simurai](https://github.com/simurai)'s [duotone-dark](https://github.com/simurai/duotone-dark-syntax) Atom theme.

 The JetBrains Darcula theme was created by [vitstr](https://github.com/vitstr)

+The Bright Lights theme was created by [tw15egan](https://github.com/tw15egan)

 If there are other color schemes you'd like to see included, drop me a line!